Review | Take or leave the fringe features, but the core of ‘Madden 21’ still feels great

 Fun?
 Yes.
 For hours?
 Maybe if you’ve got a second player with you.
 Against the computer, not so much.

-“The Yard,” along with other Madden modes like “Superstar KO,” “Ultimate Team,” and “Face of the Franchise,” seem to come off, at least to older Madden-ers like myself, as additions implemented to justify the latest version of Madden being newer and engaging to younger players who aren’t old enough to remember when John Madden was actually the guy on the cover and an ambulances ran over injured players in the game.
+“The Yard,” along with other Madden modes like “Superstar KO,” “Ultimate Team,” and “Face of the Franchise,” seem to come off, at least to older Madden-ers like myself, as additions implemented to justify the latest version of Madden being newer and engaging to younger players who aren’t old enough to remember when John Madden was actually the guy on the cover and ambulances ran over injured players in the game.

 I’m 40 years old.
 I’m more likely to tell a kid to get off my yard before wanting to play “The Yard” with them online.
 But Madden has always been a part of my video game DNA.
 My Madden experience, and what I want from the game, no matter how long it has been since I’ve played, will hinge on how much I’m digging the graphics and gameplay, and what the Franchise Mode offers me over multiple seasons with the same team.
 That and crazy video game stats.